AdobeDocs/marketo.fr-FR/help/marketo/getting-started/quick-wins/landing-page-with-a-form.md

    ![](assets/image2014-9-24-11-3a9-3a37.png)

-   Parfait !
+   Mot clé!
 Vous voyez la coche verte dessus ?

    ![](assets/image2014-9-24-11-3a9-3a53.png)